 Selection as a Stanford Medicine X ePatient scholarship recipient confers certain expectations and responsibilities upon recipients.
-Complete conference attendance is expected, with scholarship recipients arriving on time and staying throughout the duration of the conference until closing remarks on Sunday, September 17, 2017.
+Complete conference attendance is expected, with scholarship recipients arriving on time and staying throughout the duration of the conference until closing remarks on the last day of the conference.
 Scholarship recipients are tasked with using the knowledge and skills gained at Medicine X to advance their individual advocacy efforts.
 Scholarship recipients will receive a certificate of recognition for their attendance.

 I’m a patient and I haven’t been to an academic conference before.
 Is Medicine X really an academic conference designed for everyone?